patrickbucher/elixir-basics/README.md

 end
 ```

 The pattern on the left must be matched by the expression on the right.
-If
+If it
-matching, the next pattern is matched against the expression; otherwise the
+matches, the next pattern is matched against the expression; otherwise the
-unmatching expression is returned:
+expression that didn't match is returned:

     $ elixir examples/users.exs
     %{email: "dilbo@corp.com", password: "Uyee7oox0OK8johG", username: "dilbo"}